Desmond Bane NBA Preview vs. the Trail Blazers

-Desmond Bane and the Memphis Grizzlies take on the Portland Trail Blazers at 10:00 PM ET on Friday.
+The Memphis Grizzlies, Desmond Bane included, match up versus the Portland Trail Blazers on Sunday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.